HankB/MkDocs-blog/docs/test-debug/Pi-new-CM4-WiFi-debugging.md

 1. Install the 256GB SSD (Debian) on the IO Board with the CM4/8GB.
 The `wlan0` device was not present.
 The common factor here is the S/W.

 At this point I saw the need to perform a more systematic investigation to try to narrow down the reason for the missing `wlan0` (and possible related WiFi issues.)

+1. Test with pristine R-Pi OS image (2023-05-03-raspios-bullseye-arm64-lite.img.xz.)
+No joy here.
+On first boot it loops in keytboard configuration and I cannot find a way to bypass that.
+I booted R-Pi OS (old installation) from SD card and `wlan0` is not present, but wifi is disabled in `/boot/config.txt`.
+Commented that out, rebooted and still no `wlan0` but I could have done something erlse like blacklisting the modules.
+Undid that and `wlan0` is present and appears to be working (obtained IP addr using DHCP.)
+I wrote the same image to an SD card and was able to boot w/out any issue.
+And the `wlan0` device was present.
+The next test is to copy the SD card to the NVME SSD and boot from that.